 Answering questions and solving problems works in the same capacity in that you attract visitors to your website by publishing free information.
 In the context of your article you can link directly to books, products, and services which solve a problem, or link to reviews of these items when then contain affiliate links.

 This is one of the most powerful ways to create passive income because your website is online 24/7 and can reach billions of people world-wide.
 A single article that ranks well could generate thousands of dollars of income after publishing.
-It’s how I’m able to make over $10,000 per month from just a few websites, and the main method I teach people here on One More Cup of Coffee.
+It’s how I’m able to make over $10,000 per month from just one website.

-This is much easier than it sounds!
+Creating your own digital product much easier than it sounds!
 Actually, a digital product is just a downloadable product like an ebook or set of videos.
-They can be publishing in many forms, including PDF, Kindle, YouTube videos, Vimeo videos, app, or software.
+They can be published in many forms, including PDF, Kindle, YouTube videos, Vimeo videos, apps, or software.

 Most people opt for publishing in written format because all you need is a laptop and a word processing program.

 The selling point is knowledge.
 If you are good at something and want to teach others how to do it, you can get paid for it!
 This goes for just about any subject you can think of.
-Seriously, anything.
+Seriously, anything works.
+Here’s a couple of random ideas:

 - how to build a chicken coop